herclogon/htcondor/README.md

-# This the temporary project fork for myown experiments.
+# This the temporary project fork for my own experiments.

 # Build from source for Ubuntu 20.04